francescomari/francescomari.github.io/_posts/2020-07-28-how-to-abstract-the-execution-environment-in-clis.md

 name and no other parameters, and asserts that `run()` returns with a non-zero exit code.
 Since I'm not interested in what is printed to stdout, I pass `ioutil.Discard` to `run()` in place of the `stdout` parameter.
-The usage should be printed on `stderr`, so I create a `strings.Builder` (which implementes the `io.Writer` interface) and pass it in place of the `stderr` parameter.
-At the end of the test, I assert that the output caputred by the `strings.Builder` is the one I expect.
+The usage should be printed on `stderr`, so I create a `strings.Builder` (which implements the `io.Writer` interface) and pass it in place of the `stderr` parameter.
+At the end of the test, I assert that the output captured by the `strings.Builder` is the one I expect.

 Looking closely at the `run()` function, I created a small abstraction over the